It’s big and aggressive, and it’s here

 The size of P. ciliata is often the easiest way to identify it.
 Additional markers to aid in identification include yellow scales on its thorax (middle section), a yellow band on its proboscis (mouth), and shaggy or feathery scales in a striped pattern on its hind legs.

 Despite its intimidating size and painful bite, there is a bit of good news.
-Gallinippers, according to the University of Florida, have not been shown to be a bridge in spreading viruses between animals and humans.
+Gallinippers, according to the University of Florida, has not been shown to be a bridge in spreading viruses between animals and humans.

 Your South Florida mosquito solution